 - 4 tbsp. melted butter

-Combine the crushed gingersnaps and melted butter in a bowl and mix well until a dough forms.
+- Combine the crushed gingersnaps with the melted butter and mix until a "dough" forms.